Comparison between a condo and a coop, potentially discussing the differences between these types of housing.

 • Co-op shareholders have limited responsibilities when it comes to maintaining common areas.

-• Another perk of high owner occupancy is that the building’s amenities are typically more robust and abundant than a condo.
+• Amenities are typically more robust and abundant than with a condo.

 • Co-op fees can become expensive.